rcruicks/lil-watson-pi/README.md

 - Interfaces - enable ssh
 - Hostname - pick your name -- *this will override the name raspberrypi*
 - Password - set new password for `pi`
+- Advanced - Audio - set to 3.5mm
 Select *Finish*

 `sudo reboot`